Jupemon/video-requester/README.md

 - Postgres Database
-    - Contains account data.
+    - Table of users and their account data.
-    - A large array of custom video requests.
+    - Table of video requests.
     - Holds stripe account data for processing payouts to connected accounts.